joelhooks/joelhooks-com/source/_posts/2016-03-20-build-an-image-gallery-using-redux-saga.markdown

 export default connect(mapStateToProps)(Gallery)
 ```

-In the `Gallery`, we will use the dispatch function by calling it *inside of the body* of the `onClick` handler function.
+In the `Gallery`, we will use the `dispatch` function in the component props by calling it *inside of the body* of the `onClick` handler function.
 For now we are just writing it inline for convenience, but once we make that change, we can now click a thumbnail, and it will update the selected image via the reducer!

 Using dispatch can be convenient way to quickly create generic actions, but soon we will want to make reusable actions that are well named.
 To do this, we will make use of "action creators".